 ITS Conservation Projects

-The International Turaco Society has been financially involved with four projects in Africa, which hopefully have benefitted turacos in their natural habitats and will continue to do so, plus one ongoing project in the UK:
+The International Turaco Society has been financially involved with six projects in Africa, which hopefully have benefitted turacos in their natural habitats and will continue to do so, plus one ongoing project in the UK:

 (A) 50 Posters for African Schools